chrismatteson/hashicorp_azure_training/README.md

 1) Azure Fundamentals: https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/
 2) Github: https://guides.github.com/activities/hello-world/

-Each participate should also have a login to an active Azure subscription.
+Each participate should also have a login to an active Azure subscription with the permissions to deploy resources and create service principals.
+Please double check the service principal permission as it's the commonly locked down for enterprise customers.
 Participatents should be aware that some of the exercises could incur billing from Azure.

 ## Slides
 The slides are only accessible to the instructor.
 A pdf of these slides can be sent out to the class afterwards if desired.